 We encourage you to continue on with “Beyond the Fundamentals of Financial Management: What the Numbers Are Really Saying,” for a thorough exploration of understanding, interpreting and reporting your finances, with strong emphasis on the analysis component.

 Special offer on Fundamentals of Financial Management and Beyond the Fundamentals: Take both and save $25.
 Use Promo Code: FINANCE

 Register for Beyond the Fundamentals here

 Audience: Executive directors, newer finance staff, non-finance program directors and managers, board members, and others involved in financial interpreting and decision-making (also see description above)

 Location: The National Shrine of St. John Neumann

 Address: St. John Neumann Center, 1039 N. Lawrence Street

 Philadelphia, PA 19123

-Thomas Scurto-Davis, director of finance and operations at the Main Line Art Center in Haverford, has been committed to promoting nonprofits through enhanced education and management, for more than 30 years.
-With a special interest in arts and culture, he is passionate about advancing the role of arts and culture in the national consciousness.
+Thomas Scurto-Davis, is currently interim executive director of the Main Line Art Center in Haverford, where he has been serving as director of finance and operations, responsible for all finance functions as well as technology, human resources and physical plant.
+With a special interest in arts and culture, he is passionate about advancing the role of arts and culture in the national consciousness and has been committed to promoting nonprofits through enhanced education and management for more than 30 years.